KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 "Making a website" can be as simple as using a content management system to "drag and drop" content into pre-determined spaces, without touching the underlying code, but also without much freedom to customize the website.

+Weebly Drag and Drop Website Builder

-"Making a website" can be as sophisticated as writing all of the underlying code from scratch, to create a highly customized website.
+Or, "Making a website" can be as sophisticated as writing all of the underlying code from scratch, to create a highly customized website.
 But with the freedom to customize comes the risk of "jank."

 And the middle ground is
 1. Using a hosted content management system that offers the option to customize some of the code, for instance, the code of the Cascading Style Sheet (CSS); Or...